Optimizing Reads

 64

-The number of concurrent jobs on the worker to load the data of the file into UFS in parallel.
-Each job loads a page into Alluxio.
-For example, if the page size is 4MB and this config is set to 64, the worker will concurrently load 256M per iteration.
+The number of concurrent jobs on each worker to load parts of the file from the UFS in parallel.
+For example, with a 4MB page size and 64 threads, a worker can load up to 256MB per iteration.

-Segment size is set cluster-wide and all nodes must share the same segment size.
-It cannot be set on a per-file basis.
+• The segment size is a cluster-wide setting and cannot be configured on a per-file basis.

 Enabling File Segmentation